stonecharioteer/blog/_posts/2021-11-19-authorization-using-oso.rst

 excited.
 I'm writing about all the different ways in which you *could* use Oso, even if it wasn't exactly meant for that purpose.
 Not everyone will have such a requirement, but in my opinion, this is how you learn.
-You build things that might not see mobvious from the first glance.
+You build things that might not seem obvious from the first glance.
 I'll save the fanboyism for the conclusion, but I'll leave you with this.

 While Oso does a lot for you under the hood, it's *what you can do* if you know